matrix-org/complement/ONBOARDING.md

 - How do I log messages in tests?

 Standard Go testing here, use `t.Logf(...)` which will be logged only if the test fails or if `-v` is set.
 Note that you will not need to log HTTP requests performed using one of the built in deployment clients as they are already wrapped in loggers.
+For full HTTP logs, use `COMPLEMENT_DEBUG=1`.

 - How do I skip a test?